Dick Radatz: Boston Red Sox

-Yankee manager Ralph Houk, who said "[f]or two seasons, I've never seen a better pitcher," added Radatz to his 1963 AL All-Star squad after a 33 scoreless inning streak saw his ERA dip to 0.88 on June 14.
+Yankee manager Ralph Houk, who said "[f]or two seasons, I've never seen a better pitcher," added Radatz to his 1963 AL All-Star team after a 33 scoreless inning streak saw his ERA dip to 0.88 on June 14.
 He gave up one earned run in two innings pitched, but impressed with strikeouts of Willie Mays, Dick Groat, Duke Snider, Willie McCovey and Julián Javier.
-For the season, he saved 23 games and went 15–6 with a 1.97 ERA, along with the stretch of 33 scoreless innings pitched; becoming the first pitcher in history to have consecutive 20-save seasons and finishing fifth in AL MVP voting (his old roommate Perranoski finishing fourth as a reliever in the National League MVP voting) despite Boston's seventh-place finish.
+For the season, he saved 23 games and went 15–6 with a 1.97 ERA, along with the stretch of 33 scoreless innings pitched; becoming the first pitcher in history to have consecutive 20-save seasons and finishing fifth in AL MVP voting despite Boston's seventh-place finish.
 He was fifth among all AL players with a 5.5 WAR.

 The Red Sox toyed with the idea of converting Radatz back into a starter for the 1964 season.
-Instead, he remained in the bullpen, and earned his second Fireman of the Year award in 1964 for his major league-leading 29 saves with 16 wins and a 2.29 ERA in 79 games (breaking Jim Konstanty’s record of 74).
+Instead, he remained in the bullpen, and earned his second Fireman of the Year award in 1964 for his major league-leading 29 saves with 16 wins and a 2.29 ERA in 79 games (breaking Jim Konstanty's record of 74).
 He was again in the top 10 AL players with a 6.0 WAR.
-Most notably, he fanned 181 batters in 157 innings, setting a record that still stands for most strikeouts by a relief pitcher in a single season.
+He fanned 181 batters in 157 innings, setting a record that still stands for most strikeouts by a relief pitcher in a single season.
 During his three peak seasons in Boston (1962-64), Radatz averaged 10.59 strikeouts per nine innings.